logonlabs/logonlabs-php/README.md

 $redirect_uri = $logonClient->startLogin(IdentityProviders::GOOGLE, "emailAddress", $client_data, $client_encryption_key, $tags, $redirect);
 ```

 The `redirect_uri` property returned should be redirected to by the application.
-Upon the user completing entering their credentials they will be redirected to the `callback_url` set within the application settings at https://logonlabs.com/app/#/app-settings.
+Upon submitting their credentials, users will be redirected to the `callback_url` set within the application settings at https://logonlabs.com/app/#/app-settings.
 &nbsp;
 #### Step 2 - ValidateLogin
 This method is used to validate the results of the login attempt.  `query_token` corresponds to the query parameter with the name `token` appended to the callback url specified for your app.
 The response contains all details of the login and the user has now completed the SSO workflow.
-If there is any additional information to add UpdateEvent can be called on the `event_id` returned.
+If there is any additional information to add, UpdateEvent can be called on the `event_id` returned.
 ```php
 <?php
 use LogonLabs\EventValidationTypes as EventValidationTypes;